 Back when I was planning my trip to Bali, I had my eye on the Conrad Bali Penthouse Suite.
 The suite normally goes for over $4,500 per night.
-Someone on Flyertalk reported being offered an upgrade for $620, which was still steep but I wanted to see if the slew of cancellations caused by the volcano would get me a lower rate.
-I contacted the hotel to see what my options were.
-It was still high season, so the best they could do if I booked a standard Conrad Suite was offer me an upgrade to the Conrad Bali Penthouse Suite for a fee of $800 plus taxes and fees.
-Needless to say, I passed and decided to stick with the Pool Suite.
+Someone on Flyertalk reported being offered an upgrade for $620.
+This was still steep, but I wanted to see if the slew of cancellations caused by the volcano would get me a lower rate.
+The best they could offer me if I booked a Conrad Suite was an upgrade fee of $800 plus taxes.
+Needless to say, I decided to stick with the Pool Suite.

-During our stay, award space opened up to Hong Kong on Cathay Pacific and it required us to stay for an extra night.
-I went to the club lounge to see if they could extend our stay and they notified me that since both pool suites were booked on the last night, they were going to upgrade us to the Penthouse Suite.
+During our stay, award space opened up to Hong Kong on Cathay Pacific, requiring us to stay an additional night.
+I went to the club lounge to see if they could extend our stay and they notified me that since both pool suites were booked, they were going to upgrade us to the Penthouse Suite.
 This was very exciting and while I let my parents have the suite, we all had fun spending our last day hanging out there.

-I was given a long list of celebrities who have stayed in this suite.
+I was given quite a long list of celebrities who had stayed in this suite.
 Most of them were soccer players, politicians from Asia…and Justin Bieber.
 Apparently, the staff had no idea he was at the resort until he walked out to the beach and caused a mob scene.

-Since the Penthouse Suite is located on a rooftop, you have to take the elevator the 4th floor and after swiping your card key at the door, take a flight of stairs up to the rooftop.
+Since the Penthouse Suite is located on a rooftop, you have to take the elevator the 4th floor.
+After swiping your card key at the door, you then take a flight of stairs up to the rooftop.
 Past the giant mirror and the fountain, you’ll reach the deck in front of the infinity pool, which overlooks the beach.

 On your right is the master bedroom and to the left is the living room.
 The bedroom was decorated in simple, neutral tones.
 The bedroom had its own balcony, with a small table and chairs.
-Behind the bed was a large desk with lots of power outlets as well as the remote control for all the blinds and lights in the suite.
+Behind the bed was a large desk with lots of power outlets and the remote control for all the blinds and lights.